josephrubin/jongleur/README.md

 If working on any Python files locally (a few files), you'll need ffmpeg.
-On Mac, for example:
+On MacOS, for example:
 ```sh
 $ brew update
 $ brew install ffmpeg